LeetLLM

 Any method that converts compute into performance will eventually surpass any method that relies on human effort, given enough time.
 The Bitter Lesson says this crossover has happened repeatedly, and it always will.

-Real-world domains are vastly more complex than our ability to understand them.
+Real-world domains are far more complex than we can fully understand.
 A language has millions of statistical regularities that no linguist can fully enumerate.
 A visual scene has billions of pixel-level relationships that no feature engineer can capture.
 The only way to model this complexity is to learn it from data, and learning from data requires compute.

 We can demonstrate the Bitter Lesson with a simple Python simulation.
 The code below defines a game agent evaluating a board state.
 It takes a board state (with an explicit value and a hidden complexity factor) as input.
 We implement two approaches: a heuristic function that applies rigid rules, and a general search function that simulates outcomes.
 The script outputs the evaluation scores, demonstrating how search uncovers hidden complexity while heuristics hit a hard ceiling.